Namibia: Masterpiece of Nature

 Namibia: Masterpiece of Nature is a spectacular 25-day journey to this diverse and sparsely populated land.
 From the salt pan in the north to the Skeleton Coast, and the huge, ruggedly beautiful region of Damaraland, Namibia is indeed, a masterpiece of nature!

 Often referred to as ‘The land God made in anger’ Namibia could equally well be described as ‘nature’s wild child’.
 A vast but sparsely-inhabited country in the south-west of Africa, it is a country of starkly contrasting landscapes, from the gigantic sand dunes of the mighty Namib Desert to the wild Skeleton Coast, graveyard to numerous shipwrecks and home to the unique desert-adapted elephant.
 To the north lies Etosha National Park with its shimmering salt-pan and abundance of wildlife, including the magnificent black rhino.
 Windhoek, the capital, is situated in the country’s central highlands, and, like the coastal resort town of Swakopmund, is characterised by its German colonial architecture.
 Throughout the tour we travel by road in spacious and comfortable vehicles, and our accommodation along the way is in first-class lodges and safari camps.
 As with all Travel Directors’ tours you can expect the unexpected: we’ve built in plenty of surprises to make an already superb itinerary out-of-this-world!

-Tour Fitness Level: Moderate
+Tour Fitness Level: Active

 - Leopard and cheetah tracking in Okonjima

 - Two-night stay at Etosha National Park

 - Visit the Ovambo people at Ongula Village

 - Visit to a Himba settlement at Epupa

 - Two-night stay at Shipwreck Lodge, Skeleton Coast

 - See the desert-adapted elephant and black rhino at Damaraland